-Our research utilizes cutting edge technologies encompassing molecular genomics, phenomics, physiology, pathology, statistics and breeding to research strategies that contribute to the development of superior crop varieties.
-Our focus involves genomic prediction and selection, association mapping and characterization of allelic diversity
+At The Rocinante Lab, we integrate cutting-edge technologies, including molecular genomics, phenomics, physiology, pathology, statistics, and breeding, to develop innovative strategies for creating superior crop varieties.
+Our research emphasizes genomic prediction and selection, association mapping, and the characterization of allelic diversity.

 Deniz Akdemir and Julio Isidro y Sánchez